Qizhong-George-Guo/qizhong-guo/research/estuarine-processes.md

 # Estuarine Processes & Environmental Systems

-My research in estuarine processes focuses on the physical dynamics of estuaries and tidally influenced coastal systems.
-These studies explore how tides, flows, and sediment interact across channels, bays, and wetlands, and how these processes influence environmental and ecological conditions.
+These studies explore how tides, flows, and sediment interact across channels, bays, and wetlands, and how those dynamics shape environmental and ecological conditions.

 ## Research Themes